This article originally appeared on Cool Hunting, read it here.

 Full-Grain Leather and Water-Resistant Nylon Unit for a Sleek, Durable Accessory

 It begins with the eyes.
-Even before touching ISM‘s classic backpack—the SF brand’s launch product—you can see various materials in action: the leather, nylon and metal hardware.
+Even before touching the ISM Backpack—the SF brand’s launch product—you can see various materials in action: the leather, nylon and metal hardware.
 Together, they form a mixture of elegant curves and swooping lines.
 It’s an undeniably refined silhouetted that reveals just how considered the product actually is.
-Grabbing hold of it, slinging it over your shoulders, even clinging to the side of a rock face with it in coastal Maine, affirms that it will be the perfect backpack for many consumers.
 It dresses up well, but it takes a beating—and it feels comfortable all the while.

 “We looked at how creative professionals are working today and wanted to create the perfect backpack that understood and complemented their lifestyle,” ISM founder Justin Kwong explains to us.
 “Something that would look professional enough for a client meeting or coffee shop co-working session, but casual enough where you could bring it out for drinks with friends at night.”
-He equates the bag to another accessory, marking a greater shift in dress code: “In a time where people are wearing luxury white sneakers to work, we felt like there needed to be a backpack that had that same level of comfort and casualness, while being useful and professional looking at the same time.”
+He equates the bag to another accessory, marking a greater shift in dress code: “We're used to wearing loungewear while working from home now - we felt like there needed to be a backpack that had that same level of comfort and casualness, while being useful and professional looking at the same time.”